DarrenCooperM/DarrenCooperM/README.md

 I have been studying full stack development, AI & Cloud with Mission Ready HQ since July 2022.

-I am a big fan of working with AI & Cloud and learning all things to do with backend development!
+I am a big fan of working with AI & Cloud and learning all things to do with Web development!

 At the moment most of my time is spent making projects through Mission Ready, I've built projects using: </br>
 HTML, CSS, Tailwind, Javascript, Node.JS, Express, MySQL, React.JS.